 The disciples asked this question to show that they were in great danger and that they were upset that Jesus was not helping them.
 This question can be written as a statement.
-Alternate translation: "you need to pay attention to what is happening; we are all about to die!"
+Alternate translation: "you are afraid when they see that even the wind and the need to pay attention to what is happening; we are all about to die!"